comp-strat/web_scraping/README.md

-# scraping_Python
+# web_scraping
-Code and data for the URAP team that scrapes charter websites using Python.
+Code and data for the URAP team that scrapes and parses charter websites using Python.